Adria-F/JustKill/README.md

 ## Getting Started
 - You can revive a fallen ally by staying close to them.
 - W,A,S,D for moving your player.
+- Use Mouse to aim.
 - Left Mouse Button shoot.
-- F1 to toggle between Network UI and GUI
+- F1 to toggle between Network UI and GUI.
+- Shot at zombies to kill them.
+- You and the zombies have 1 HP.

 ## Features
 ### Adrià Ferrer
 - **Entity Interpolation**
-	- Fixed Bug: Then a player died the interpolation did not stop
+	- Fixed Bug: When a player died the interpolation did not stop
-- **Redundancy**
+- **Input Redundancy**
 - Client Side Prediction
-	- Behaveour Implementation
+	- Behaviour Implementation
+	- Bullet client instancing and server sync
+- Animation Module
+- Player controller
+- Zombie behaviour
 	- Path finding
 	- Separation
+	- Death
 - Revive player
 	- Multiple player reviving time
 	- Fixed Bug: Players could not revive faster when there where more than one
 - Player Names
 	- Names of each player are displayed on the top of their Game Object.
 	- Can't have two players with the same name.
+- In game statistics
+	- Zombies killed count
+	- Own deaths count
+	- Allies revived count
 - Client Laser
 - Invincibility on spawn
 - Release